surma/surma.dev/content/things/c-to-webassembly-wo-emscriten.md

   add.c
 ```

-And as a result we get `add.ll` containing the LLVM IR. **I’m only showing it here for completeness sake**.
+And as a result we get `add.ll` containing the LLVM IR. **I’m only showing this here for completeness sake**.
 When working with WebAssembly, or even with `clang` when developing C, you _never_ get into contact with LLVM IR.

 ```
 ; ModuleID = 'add.c'